-Where there may be parents/carers whose first language is not English the college will contact another family member if possible, a family advocate or allocate a translator.
+Where there may be parents/carers whose first language is not English the college may ask you to contact a family member to act as an advocate and to translate, where possible.

 Funding for equipment and facilities is subject to discussion/approval with the Vice Principal responsible for this area.